 How do second-chance bank accounts work?

-Other than the fact that second-chance accounts are typically easier to qualify for, they work the same way that traditional bank accounts do.
-However, you may find that many second-chance accounts have monthly fees as a trade-off for not reviewing your bank history, and they often don’t allow you to overdraft on the account.
+Other than the fact that second-chance accounts are typically easier to qualify for than “regular” accounts, they work pretty much the same way that traditional bank accounts do.

-ChexSystems is a credit reporting agency under the Fair Credit Reporting Act.
-Similar to the major credit bureaus, it gathers the details of your banking history focused on deposit accounts, such as savings and checking accounts.
-It generates a report over the most recent five years for banks to review, and you can also request a copy of your own ChexSystems report at no charge once every 12 months.
+Most banks use the bureau ChexSystems to review your banking history.
+ChexSystems is a specialty reporting agency under the Fair Credit Reporting Act.
+It’s similar to the major credit bureaus, except it keeps track of your banking history instead of your borrowing history.
+You can request a copy of your own ChexSystems report at no charge once every 12 months.

 If a bank doesn’t use ChexSystems, they may use TeleCheck.
 TeleCheck is another consumer bureau that tracks banking histories.
 For example, Chase doesn’t use ChexSystems but it does use TeleCheck.